harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-an-api.md

 ## Executing tests and viewing results

-If your API is publicly accessible on the internet, you can run this script from LoadImpact cloud by running this command:
+If your API is publicly accessible on the internet, you can run this script from Load Impact cloud by running this command:
 {% highlight console %}
 $ k6 cloud API_scenario_test.js
 {% endhighlight %}

 If your API is behind a firewall or running on your development machine, you can use local execution, running this command:
 {% highlight console %}
-$ k6 run -o API_scenario_test.js
+$ k6 run -o cloud API_scenario_test.js
 {% endhighlight %}

 In both cases you will see a link to Load Impact where you can view your results in real time.
 It will look similar to this: